Den4200/ScreenPaste/README.md

 A program to quickly screenshot, upload, and recieve a link to that screenshot.

 ## Information
-This project is currently under development and does not yet have a full release.
-However, beta versions are out for testing.
+This project is currently online and working.
+You may use the client to connect to our online servers.

 ## Installation
 #### From Source